 Melbourne Strategic Assessment

-The Victorian Government has introduced a new approach to conserving biodiversity in Melbourne's growth corridors, building on the Melbourne Strategic Assessment and providing a range of benefits to stakeholders and the environment.
+The Victorian Government is implementing its approach to conserving biodiversity in Melbourne's growth corridors, building on the Melbourne Strategic Assessment and providing a range of benefits to stakeholders and the environment.

 - Provides greater planning certainty